eburdekin/karaoke-click/README.md

 ## Features

-- SQLite database to store karaoke machine state
+- SQLite database to store Your Playlist and Song Library
-- CLI menu built with Typer
+- CLI menu built with Typer functionality & Rich styling